 Arkansas Abortion-Inducing Drug Safety Act (HB 1394)

-The bill requires that the physician dispensing the drug first examine the pregnant woman and document, in the woman’s medical chart, the gestational age and intrauterine location of the pregnancy prior to dispensing the abortion-inducing drug.
+The bill requires that the physician dispensing the drug first examine the pregnant person and document, in their medical chart, the gestational age and intrauterine location of the pregnancy prior to dispensing the abortion-inducing drug.
 The bill does not specify that the examination must be in person, although that is implied.
 This bill is likely, therefore, a telemedicine ban.

 Admitting Privileges/Transfer Agreement Requirement